acerbilab/pyvbmc/initialCodePort/README.md

 The code is formatted using [Black](https://pypi.org/project/black/) with a line length of 79.

+If you want, you can also check with pylint for more excessive errors.
+(Although pylint seems to raise many false positives.)

 ### Decorators

 Try to evaluate if pre- and postprocessing in a function can be generalized with a decorator.
 One example is the handling of arrays of shape (N, ) to (N, 1) with the [handle_1D_decorator](./decorators/handle_1D_input.py) in the decorator module.